Territorial Highway Corridor Plan

 Participating in the Planning Process

 The public involvement process will inform and obtain input from the public at key project milestones.
 Public involvement actions and activities will include a stakeholder advisory committee, public open houses, and public hearings before the RAC and Board.
 This project website will be regularly updated throughout the planning process.
 To view the public open house schedule, exhibits and documents, click here.
-To be added to our interested parties email list to receive notice of important events, provide your name and email address to Lydia McKinney.
+To be added to our interested parties email list to receive notice of important events, provide your name and email address to Becky Taylor.

 For more information, please contact: